Laharish01/ledger/README.md

-# 💰 Simple Ledger — Finance Tracker
+# 💰 Simple Ledger — Finance Tracker - With Charts!

 Fully static finance tracker.
 No backend server.
 GitHub Pages for hosting · Supabase for auth and database.